We're Giving Away 1 Twin Onesies Set This Month

 Having the same DNA information, same sex, and the same physical characteristics does not mean that twins are going to look exactly alike.
 There may be small details in one of the baby’s physical characteristics that do not mirror the other.
 And although their parents dress their twins the same, other factors can influence appearance.

-These include environmental and epigenetic factors that explain why and how identical twins can be different in physical appearance, personality, and temperament.
+These include environmental and epigenetic factors that explain why and how they can be different in physical appearance, personality, and temperament.

 Mothers will not immediately tell if they have conceived twins.
 Suspicions may arise because of the severity of pregnancy symptoms.
-An ultrasound can easily determine whether the expecting mom is having twins or more and if she is having fraternal or identical twins.
+An ultrasound can easily determine whether the expecting mom is having twins.

 In multiple pregnancies, babies are already starting to bond inside the womb.
 Starting at around 14 weeks, twins start to reach out to each other and bond.
 They already learn how to share an amniotic sac, placenta, and nourishment from their mother.
 These factors contribute to their physical and emotional well-being when they are out of the womb.